 On a budget?
 Instead of overspending on gifts, show your partner your love with a thoughtful, personal gesture.
-One idea we love: think of 10 qualities you love and cherish about your partner, write them on little bits of paper, and put them in a jar with a ribbon around it.
-Our favorite part: you can update this jar by adding positive qualities about your partner long after the holidays have passed.
+For example, think of 10 qualities you love and cherish about your partner, write them on little bits of paper, and put them in a jar with a ribbon around it.
+You can update this jar by adding to it long after the holidays pass.

-Nurture appreciation during the holidays by noticing all of the things that your partner does and expressing your thanks for them.
-Our research shows that successful couples maintain a 5:1 ratio of positive to negative interactions.
-Simple expressions of appreciation like, “I really enjoyed the conversation over dinner,” “you really look incredible tonight,” and, “thanks for making the bed!” will go a long way.
+Noticing all of the things that your partner does and thank them.
+Successful couples maintain a 5:1 ratio of positive to negative interactions.
+Simple expressions of appreciation like, “I really enjoyed the conversation over dinner” or “thanks for making the bed” will go a long way.
 Making deposits into this emotional bank account will come in handy during times of stress and conflict.

-Make sure to check in with your partner before going to bed by asking questions like, “How are you?
-How is the world treating you?”
-Really listen to their concerns, stresses, and frustrations.
+Make sure to check in with your partner before going to bed by asking questions like, “How are you?”
+Listen to their concerns, stresses, and frustrations.
 Don’t give advice, just express empathy.
-According to Dr. Gottman, it is critical that you show genuine interest, communicate your understanding, take your partner’s side, express a “we against others attitude,” express affection, and validate their emotions.
+It is critical that you show genuine interest, communicate your understanding, take your partner’s side, express a “we against others attitude,” express affection, and validate their emotions.

-Cuddle up with your partner, grab a cup of hot cocoa, and watch your favorite holiday movie.
+Cuddle up with your partner and watch your favorite holiday movie.
 Take a walk down a tree-lined street and kiss under the lights.
 Make breakfast in bed.
-Build a fire.
 Hold each other.
 Dream.
 Reminisce.
-Make sweet memories – they are the ultimate gift you can give to each other.
+Make sweet memories.
+They are the ultimate gift you can give to each other.

 Subscribe below to receive our blog posts directly to your inbox.